 Fund balance of governmental funds is reported in various categories based on the nature of any limitations requiring the use of resources for specific purposes.
 The nonspendable fund balance component represents amounts that are not in spendable form or are legally or contractually required to be maintained intact.
 Restricted fund balance represents amounts that are legally restricted by outside parties, constitutional provisions, or enabling legislation for use for a specific purpose.
-The School District itself can establish limitations on the use of resources through either a commitment (committed fund balance) or an assignment (assigned fund balance).
+The School District itself can establish limitations on the use of resources through either a commitment (committed fund balance).